Life Sciences ISO 45001: Occupational Health and Safety Management Systems (OHSMS)

-A copy of the ISO/FDIS 45001 standard can be purchased from the ISO Store.
+A copy of the ISO 45001 standard will be available shortly and can be purchased from the ISO Store.

-The official ISO 45001 Working Group (ISO/PC 283) is responsible for developing and publishing the ISO 45001 standard.
+The official ISO 45001 Working Group (ISO/PC 283) was responsible for developing and publishing the ISO 45001 standard.

-Further news and updates regarding the development of ISO 45001 and its publication schedule will be issued as they become available.
+Further news of the publication of ISO 45001 will be issued once available.